successclub/pirocket-stellar/pirocket-stellar/PIROCKET-로드맵.md

 This roadmap outlines the planned development and growth trajectory for PIROCKET.
 The roadmap is flexible and may be adjusted based on community feedback and market conditions.

-**Key Focus**: PIROCKET is committed to preparing for the quantum computing era, ensuring long-term security and protection against potential quantum computer hacking attempts.
-This commitment to quantum-resistant security is integrated throughout our development roadmap.
+**Key Focus**: **PIROCKET is a Web3 native cryptocurrency**, built on blockchain technology as part of the transition from Web2 to Web3—the decentralized, blockchain-powered next generation of the internet.
+PIROCKET is committed to preparing for the quantum computing era, ensuring long-term security and protection against potential quantum computer hacking attempts.
+This commitment to Web3 innovation and quantum-resistant security is integrated throughout our development roadmap.

 ## Phase 1: Foundation & Launch ✅ (Q1 2025)